-PIAAC is a complex assessment: the data collection is being conducted in multiple languages, in numerous countries with diverse populations, cultures, education and life experiences.
+PIAAC is a complex assessment: the data collection has been conducted in multiple languages, in many countries with diverse populations, cultures, education and life experiences.
 All participating countries follow the quality assurance guidelines set by the OECD consortium, and closely follow all the agreed-upon standards set for survey design, implementation of the assessment, and the reporting of results.

-In the United States, the PIAAC assessment is conducted in English only; however, the PIAAC survey background questions are in both English and Spanish.
-PIAAC is named the International Survey of Adult Skills (ISAS) in the United States.
-Data collection for the first PIAAC field test was conducted in 2010, and its first main assessment began in August 2011 and finished in April 2012.
+In the United States, the PIAAC assessment is conducted in English only, while the PIAAC survey background questions are in both English and Spanish.
+During data collection, PIAAC was also referred to as the International Survey of Adult Skills (ISAS) in the United States.
+To learn more about the U.S. data collections, please visit U.S. Household Study Data Collection and U.S. Prison Study Data Collection.

 News & Highlights